 I am participating in PRSSA’s “Progressions Writing Prompt” exercise for (month and year).
 To learn more, check out this post for details.

 As a public relations student, or even a Millennial we are expected to be social media gurus.
 However the way we utilize social media is not necessarily the way that companies, agencies and businesses should be utilizing social media.
 Public relations is an ever changing industry, thankfully universities and colleges are finally starting to catch up to the social media trend.
+My university just introduced a social media course, and I think that it should be required for every communication and business major.
+Before you think this is crazy, hear me out.

 1. Aspiring professionals should be taught about their online presence in a formal manner.
 We have all heard to censor ourselves a bit, but some social media etiquette is still hazy.
 A social media class with guidelines on what to and what not to post would help set boundaries.